Louise Dearman: Return to Wicked and subsequent career (2012–present)

-In 2015, it was announced that Dearman would perform in a new show honouring musical theatre legend Judy Garland.
+In 2015, it was announced that Dearman would perform in a new show honouring Judy Garland.
 The Judy Garland Show premiered at the Edinburgh Playhouse on 8 May 2015, and also starred former X Factor runner-up Ray Quinn as well as Garland's own daughter Lorna Luft.

 The same year, Dearman also appeared for a second time at The Proms, in a special concert honouring the music of Leonard Bernstein.

 On 29 September, Dearman performed in a previously announced one-off concert with friend fellow Laine Theatre Arts student Kerry Ellis at the Prince Edward Theatre, the current home to Aladdin.

 In November 2015, Dearman collaborated once again with the John Wilson Orchestra in a special one-off UK tour celebrating the music of George Gershwin, and shortly after was announced as a guest vocalist for Josh Groban's UK sell-out tour in Manchester, Birmingham, London and Paris.

-In February 2016, it was announced that Dearman would be playing Miss Adelaide in the U.K. tour of Guys and Dolls.
+In February 2016, it was announced that Dearman would be playing Miss Adelaide in the UK tour of Guys and Dolls.
 In August 2016, she sang for a third consecutive year at the BBC Proms with the John Wilson Orchestra in a special tribute concert to George and Ira Gershwin.
 She then appeared as Daisy Hilton in the U.K. Premiere of Side Show at the Southwark Playhouse in a limited six-week run from 21 October – 3 December 2016.

 On 17 July 2019, Dearman was in Malta for the BBC Radio 2 concert Lights, Camera, Malta.
 She performed theme songs from blockbusters A Star Is Born, Frozen amongst several other popular soundtracks.
 She was accompanied by the BBC Concert Orchestra.
 Other performances on the night came from The New Victorians, Bradley Jaden and Hannah Waddingham.

+Dearman headlined as Ruth in the Opera Holland Park revival of Wonderful Town which ran July 1–4, 2021.

+In March 2025 it was announced that Dearman would join fellow Wicked stars Kerry Ellis and Rachel Tucker for a one-night-only concert titled Gravity, on 31 August 2025.